- Civil Clinics

 Student Enrollment Applications and Certificate Information

 Wait lists often exist for entry into the clinics.
 Students who wish to maximize their likelihood for enrollment are advised to plan ahead, take appropriate prerequisite courses, and gain preference points by taking additional courses as listed for each Clinic.
-It is advisable to apply for Clinics (particularly those with a requirement of a preparatory seminar) in the spring of your second year.
-If you do not gain admission in the spring, you will have a second opportunity in the fall.

 Legal Intern Certification (CLI)

 Students must become certified by the Florida Supreme Court for practice in the Criminal and most Civil clinics by applying to the Florida Supreme Court and by meeting the requirements of Chapter 11, Rules Regulating The Florida Bar (aka “Student Practice Rule”).

 Students who participate in the Mediation Clinic or Conservation Clinic are not required to obtain Legal Intern Certification.

 1) To be eligible to become a CLI, students must first register with the Florida Board of Bar Examiners and receive a “Notice of Registrant Clearance” Letter.
 This will take at least 3-6 months.
 A copy of this letter is required to be attached to the student’s application for any clinic that requires CLI certification.